TangHan54/auto-modelling/readme.md

     - split data-set
     - tuning parameters and model selection (Done)
     - feature selection
-    - return a model with parameters, columns and a script to process x_test
+    - return a model with parameters, columns and a script to process x_test(Done)
     - stacking with customized fitted models (Done)

 3. model-evualation